davidde/notes/bash.md

 [npmjs.com](https://www.npmjs.com/).

 * `npm version [1.0.0]`
-Set the package's version in `package.json`, and create a `git tag` and `commit`.
+	Set the package's version in `package.json` to 1.0.0, and create the corresponding **v1.0.0** `git tag` and `commit`.
 	Rather than explicitly specifying a version number like above, it's better practice to use either of `patch`, `minor` or `major` to upgrade the relevant part:

 	* `npm version patch -m "Upgrade to %s for reasons"`
 		Will upgrade 1.0.0 to 1.0.1 and use the message for the commit message.
 	* `npm version minor -m "Upgrade to %s for reasons"`
 		Will upgrade 1.0.0 to 1.1.0 and use the message for the commit message.
 	* `npm version major -m "Upgrade to %s for reasons"`
 		Will upgrade 1.0.0 to 2.0.0 and use the message for the commit message.

+	**NOTE:**
+	Since tags are *not* automatically pushed to the remote, it's recommended to explicitly push them:
+	`git push --tags (origin master)`
+	Or, if you only want to push a single tag:
+	`git push origin v1.0.0`

 * `npm publish`
 Publish the package to npmjs.
 Make sure the version was upgraded with `npm version` before publishing.